brainstain/jwt/README.md

 This is a sample project to provide example on how to add JWT token authentication in a spring boot application.
 The example uses maven as a build tool and also sample script to run on application startup so that anybody can get started by simply running Application.java

+ Based on DevGlan's code and blog found here:
 The complete explanation can be found on my blog here - [Spring Boot Security JWT Authentication](http://www.devglan.com/spring-security/spring-boot-jwt-auth)

+This library adds roles into the JWT
 ## Technology Used

  1. Spring Boot (1.5.8.RELEASE)